vitorhmf/loyalty-program/README.md

 To build an overview of the data, the following steps were performed:
 * Change the columns name to sneak_case;
 * Shows the data dimensions (rows and columns);
-* Check and Fillout NA: the dataset did not have any missing values;
+* Check and Fillout NA: The initial dataset contained 135,080 records without the customer id.
+As it represents about 25% of the dataset, this data could not be simply disregarded.
+To solve this problem, customers ids were created starting from the number 19000 for each record that did not contain this attribute.

 ### 4.2 Data Descriptive: